malcolmk181/quote-manager/README.md

 2: See all quotes
 3: See all topics
 4: See all authors
+5: Delete a quote
+6: Clean database of quoteless authors & topics
 ```
 The rest of the app is similar - you navigate through the app by typing in the command line, and typing in a choice to a list of options.